 This operation provisions a new DNS domain under the account specified by the bind9 - formatted file configuration contents defined in the request object.
 If the corresponding request cannot be fulfilled due to insufficient or invalid data, an HTTP 400 (Bad Request) error response will be returned with information regarding the nature of the failure in the body of the response.
 Failures in the validation process are non-recoverable and require the caller to correct the cause of the failure and POST the request again.

 This operation provides the bind9-formatted contents of the requested domain.
 This operation is for a single domain only, and as such, does not traverse up or down the domain hierarchy for details (that is, no subdomain information is provided).

-API we have added support for NS, TXT and SRV records.
+With the new API we have added support for NS, TXT and SRV records.
 Following is detailed information about each of these record types:

 NS (Name Server) records indicate where the domain’s DNS hosting

 services are located.
 It effectively delegates a domain to use a set